-Spend 9 days on a privately guided tour of Ethiopia and explore the best places to visit in this fascinating and culturally rich nation.
-Learn about the history of the mysterious city of Axum, where residents claim to house the Ark of the Covenant.
+Spend 8 days on a privately guided tour of Ethiopia and explore the best places to visit in this fascinating and culturally rich nation.
 Tour rock-hewn churches in Lalibela and cruise the islands of the popular Lake Tana region.
 Hike through the Simien Mountains, which are some of the highest in all of Africa and labeled the 'rooftop of Africa'.
 Tour Addis Ababa, getting a taste of local daily life in this bustling metropolis.
 Visit with locals, learn some of the terrible history the people endured at the Red Terror Museum, and leave feeling a new heart connection with these amazing and resilient people.

 Highlights